JohnAlbin/sassy-test/README.md

 [![Build Status](https://secure.travis-ci.org/JohnAlbin/sassy-test.png?branch=master)](http://travis-ci.org/JohnAlbin/sassy-test) [![Coverage Status](https://coveralls.io/repos/JohnAlbin/sassy-test/badge.svg?branch=master&service=github)](https://coveralls.io/github/JohnAlbin/sassy-test?branch=master)

-# sassy-test
+# Sassy Test

 Sassy Test is a simple helper utility for creating unit tests of Sass modules.

 Sassy Test models its testing after the unit tests in LibSass.
-LibSass has series of sub-folders in its "test/fixtures" directory that contain an "input" Sass file and an "output" CSS file.
-Its unit tests then reference a particular folder, render the input.scss and compare the results to the output.css.
+LibSass has a series of sub-folders in its "test/fixtures" directory that contain an "input" Sass file and an "output" CSS file.
+Its unit tests then reference a particular folder, render the input.scss and compare the results to the output.css file.

 To get started, just install Sassy Test as a development dependency of your Sass module with: `npm install --save-dev sassy-test`

-Sassy Tests will work with any Node.js test runner, like mocha or jasmine.
+Sassy Test will work with any Node.js test runner, like mocha or jasmine.

-## A quick demo of Mocha + SassyTest
+## A quick demo of Mocha + Sassy Test

 Example project's root directory:
 ```